rht-labs/rht-labs.github.io/_docs/happiness-index.md

 ---
 title: Happiness Index
-prev_section: how-roil-works.html
+prev_section: labs-principles.html
 next_section: product-mindset.html
 ---

 Employee Satisfaction
 ===============

-**Labs Strategic Pillar #1: By committing to a continuous pursuit of job satisfaction for our staff, we'll maintain a healthy organization capable of executing our mission.**
+> **Labs Strategic Pillar #1:** By committing to a continuous pursuit of job satisfaction for our staff, we'll maintain a healthy organization capable of executing our mission.

 Why is this important?
 --------------------------